AhmadReza16/React-tutorial/videos 1-10/README-1-10.md

-# 📦 JavaScript Tutoiral – Videos 1 to 10
+# 📦 React Tutoiral – Videos 1 to 10

 This folder contains my React practice files based on the **first 10 videos** of the Bro Code React tutorial on YouTube.